The future of sleep care lives here!

 Sleep apnea oral appliances

 Dentulu's sleep apnea oral appliances offer a more personalized experience for patients with Obstructive Sleep Apnea also known as OSA.
 We also provide easier access to care for those who live in rural areas or who have difficulty accessing care.
-In short, if you're one of the millions of people who suffer from sleep apnea, Dentulu offers the best alternative to CPAP and surgery and is also likely covered by your medical insurance!Schedule now
+In short, if you're one of the millions of people who suffer from sleep apnea, Dentulu offers the best alternative to CPAP and surgery and is also likely covered by your medical insurance!Start sleep assessment

 Have you been diagnosed and hate your CPAP?